MISSISSAUGA CYCLING NOW!

 Mississauga Cycling Master Plan - 2025 Update 🚲

-[Updated: July 4, 2025]
+[Updated: November 1, 2025]

 The Mississauga Cycling Master Plan was last updated in 2018.
 This was not a full review, but an overdue update to the original CMP created in 2010.
 The 2018 CMP update never met its targets (neither did the 2010 plan), and now collectively we must again advocate for a structured plan that will be successfully implemented, year by year, with clear targets and measurable milestones leading to priority completion of a safe, connected cycling network.

-Public engagement will begin June 2025 (originally Fall 2024).
-The delay is due to uncertainty about the impacts of Bill 212 which received Royal Assent on November 25, 2024.
 Track the project and upcoming meeting dates on the City's dedicated webpage: 2025 Cycling Master Plan update.
 Contact info for the project team is posted on the City's webpage, where you can subscribe for project updates.

 Read more ...